yast/yast-installation/doc/proposal_api.md

 change some simple things.
 The only that (currently) really has to be queried is the installation language - this cannot reasonably be guessed (yet?).

+## Overview
+YaST2 installation modules should cooperate with the main program in a consistent API.
+General usage:

+* inst_proposal (main program) creates empty dialog with RichText widget

+* inst_proposal calls each sub-module in turn to make proposal

+* user may choose to change individual settings (i.e., clicks on a hyperlink)

+* inst_proposal starts that module's sub-workflow which runs independently.
+  After this, inst_proposal tells all subsequent (all?) modules to check their states and return whether a change of their proposal is necessary after the user interaction.

+* main program calls each sub-module to write the settings to the system

 ## API functions
 If any parameter is marked as "optional", it should only be specified if it contains a meaningful value.
 Do not add it with a `nil` value.